Enforcing Gambling Debts Within and Without the State

 Enforcing a debt which was legal in the state in which it was incurred in a state where it is illegal--a two-step process

-Utah has no legal gambling (read the article "States That allow Gambling"}.
+Utah has no legal gambling (see the article "States That Allow Gambling").
 Let’s say for example, that a resident of Salt Lake City goes to Nevada for a long weekend, runs up a large gambling debt, then flies back to Utah before paying.
 She's now in a place where gambling is illegal-- is she safe?
 Does she never have to pay?
 The answer is "No"--though collections will be more time consuming and difficult for the NV casino than against a NV resident.

 While courts will not enforce illegal contracts, they will enforce the "judgments" (court orders to pay money) of sister states.
 The U.S. Constitution's "Full Faith and Credit" clause requires (among other things) the courts of State A to enforce the lawful judgments of State B's courts.
 This provides an avenue for enforcing a gambling debt in a state where that type of gambling is not legal.

 In our hypothetical example, a Utah court will not directly enforce the NV gambling debt.
 If the casino tries to sue in Utah, its case will be kicked out.
-But a Utah court will enforce a judgment from a Nevada court, so the casino can file another lawsuit against the gambler in Nevada, get a judgment in its favor, and if the gambler still doesn't pay up, take that judgment to Utah, which will enforce it (e.g. put a lien on Utah property; garnish wages earned in Utah, levy on the gambler's bank account; etc.).
+But a Utah court will enforce a judgment from a Nevada court, so the casino can file another lawsuit against the gambler in Nevada, get a judgment in its favor, and if the gambler still doesn't pay up, take that judgment to Utah, which will enforce it (e.g., put a lien on Utah property; garnish wages earned in Utah; levy on the gambler's bank account; and so forth).
 Incidentally, the judgment will appear on our Utah’s gambler’s credit report.

 Enforcing a gambling debt in a state where it is lawful, but was illegal where it was incurred--also a two-step process

 The situation: A person gambled online with a legitimate, legal provider--one authorized by another state--but did so in a location where online gambling is illegal.
 For example, you could have someone in NY (where online gambling is not currently legal) just across the NJ border, who manages to log into and play on a NJ online gambling website.
-While online gambling providers have surprisingly sophisticated "geofencing" techniques, to identify the location of a proposed online wager and only take ones from locations where online betting is legal, those techniques are not perfect.
-Whether the debt arose from the gambler not paying the online casino or the online casino refusing to pay the gambler, how could that gambling debt be enforced?
+While online gambling providers have surprisingly sophisticated "geofencing" techniques to identify the location of a proposed online wager and only take ones from locations where online betting is legal, those techniques are not perfect.
+Whether the debt arose from the gambler not paying the online casino -- which is actually unlikely: reputable online gambling sites require that the money be deposited and verified in advance-- or the online casino refusing to pay the gambler, how could that gambling debt be enforced?

 It's the same principal as the prior hypothetical Utah situation: sue on the debt where the debt is legal, then enforce the debt elsewhere.
 Online gambling in our example may have been illegal in NY, but it is legal in NJ and the bet was placed with a licensed NJ online gambling provider.
 A New Jersey court will enforce that debt, then a New York court will enforce the New Jersey judgment against a NY resident.